VePol/music-app-master/README.md

 ### Purpose
 To practice integrating an external API (Last.fm), along with enhancing skills in JavaScript, HTML, CSS, and working with a Node.js server.

-### Deployment
-This app can be run locally by following the setup instructions below.

 ### Created By
 Veronika Pollastrini - December 2024